powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 #### Substation

 For each substation (considering only the representative substation if they are connected by transformers) in the CGMES model a new substation is created in the PowSyBl grid model with the following attributes:
 - `Country`.
 It is obtained from the `regionName` property as first option, from `subRegionName` as second option.
-Otherwise is assigned to `null`.
+Otherwise, is assigned to `null`.
 - `GeographicalTags`.
 It is obtained from the `SubRegion` property.

 #### VoltageLevel